 Working Groups

-During each academic year, the JHI sponsors interdisciplinary Working Groups composed of graduate students and faculty who conduct research or engage in other scholarly exchange.
-To learn more about each group and/or to request to join a group, click on the title of the group.
+Each academic year, the JHI sponsors interdisciplinary Working Groups composed of graduate students and faculty who conduct research or engage in other scholarly exchange.
+To learn more about each group, click on the title of the group.
+To request to join a group, email the group lead linked in the list.
 You can also find out about groups from previous years on the Working Groups Archives page.

 Current Working Groups